robertorcosta/azure-docs.pt-br/articles/governance/blueprints/reference/blueprint-functions.md

 `subscription()`

-Retorna detalhes sobre a assinatura para a atribuição de Blueprint atual.
+Retorna detalhes sobre a assinatura da atribuição atual do projeto.

 ### <a name="return-value"></a>Valor retornado